physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 **Setting biomarker parameters**
 --------------------------------------------

-The oximetry biomarkers have lots of parameters which can be adjusted by the user.
-For example, desaturations can be detected thanks to a relative threshold or a hard threshold.
+The oximetry biomarkers have a number of associated parameters which can be adjusted by the user.
+For example, desaturations can be detected with a relative threshold of 3% or 5%.
 In order to change those parameters, click on tab "Options".
-Then you have 6 tabs, one for filtering and one for each of the 5 categories of biomarkers.
+Then you have six tabs, one for filtering and one for each of the five categories of biomarkers.
 After changing the value of a specific parameter, click on "Compute" in order to compute again the biomarkers with the new parameter.